24 March 2024

 i rīpekatia hei tangata hara, ākona mātou kia manawanui mō ō mātou mamaetanga me ō mātou whiwhinga nui mō tōu korōria anake.
 Whakarongo ki tēnei īnoi i runga i tōu aroha. Āmine.
 Lord Jesus, acclaimed as King, crucified as criminal, teach us to accept our sufferings and triumphs for your glory alone.
 Hear this prayer for your love’s sake.
 Amen. |

-Jesus' triumphant entry (Mark 11:1-11 and John 12:12-16)
+Jesus' triumphant entry (Mark 11:1-11, John 12:12-16)

 Palm Sunday reminds us of the true story from the Bible, when Jesus arrives into Jerusalem.
 He didn't come in a flash car or with security guards - Jesus rode in on a donkey.
 The people knew that there was something special about him though, and they lined the streets, cheering and waving palm branches.